Adolph Heinrich Fiegenbaum

 Source: Bureau of Land Management (BLM), General Land Office (GLO) Records Automation web site.
 Accessed April 2003.
 Land patent for Adolphus Fiegenbaum.
 Accession number MO0770_.368; document number 11705.

-It seems likely that the family continued moving west, settling in St. Charles County, Missouri.
-The evangelical German church at Femme Osage has recorded the baptism of Adolph and Christine's fifth and last child, born in January 1837 and baptized in February of that year.
+It seems likely that the family moved west from St. Louis, but whether they first lived in western St. Charles County or in neighboring Warren County is not clear.
+The evangelical German church at Femme Osage (St. Charles County) has recorded the baptism of Adolph and Christine's sixth and last child, born in January 1837 and baptized in February of that year.
 In April 1838, Adolph delared in the the St. Charles County Circuit Court his intention to become an American citizen.
-On 1 October 1840, a land patent for 40 acres of land in St. Charles County, east of the village of Femme Osage, was issued in St. Louis, Missouri to "Adolphus Fiegenbaum, of St. Charles County, Missouri."

 Brief Genealogy